2024

 Don’t Forgo a Professional

-As the writer, you know what you intended to say.
+As the writer, you know what you intend to say.
 This sometimes causes your brain to gloss over a mistake because you will read it the way you meant to write it.
 This alone presents the need for another perspective.

 Editors are professional editors for a reason.
 They not only know how to correct grammar, syntax, and structure errors, but they will help with the story itself.
 They will suggest changes to make the plot or narrative better and more effective.